petereast/COMP1-2015/COMP1_2015_Task1.md

 ---
 1. **Describe** what is returned by the game when a position on the board containing a piece is selected e.g. `Board[4][3]` (if there where a piece in that position).
+>What is returned is a two character string containing the colour of the peice and the type of the piece, for example `WS` is a white sarrum

 2. **Create** a new function called `GetPieceName()` that takes the value identified in question 1 and returns the full name of **both** the **colour** and **type** of piece.
 3. **Identify** the function responsible for moving the pieces on the board.
 4. **Improve** the function identified in question 3 to make use of the new function `GetPieceName()` to present the user with a message similar to the one in the screenshot above.